 Admission to the Pharm.D.
 Program

 The COP Pharm.D.
 Program utilizes a centralized application system called PharmCAS (www.pharmcas.org) for admission.
 PharmCAS allows an applicant to upload an application, grade information, references, statement of interest, and TOEFEL scores (where applicable).
 The applicant must also send official transcripts from all U.S. schools attended and foreign transcript evaluations directly to PharmCAS for verification.
-After a PharmCAS application is complete, the COP will send applicants materials for admission consideration.
+After a PharmCAS application is complete and verified, the COP will send applicants materials for admission consideration.